 Overall, it should take you a few hours.

-Hopefully, this article has given you some helpful information on apartment balcony privacy ideas.
+Hopefully, this article has given you some helpful information on ways to make your apartment balcony private.
 As you can see, there are plenty of options that don’t sacrifice your ability to enjoy your outdoor space.

 Of course, be sure to base your choice on important factors like weather and sun exposure.
 After all, you won’t want something that blocks out the sun on a south-facing balcony but still lets in the rain!